AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

 Embeddings and metadata are upserted into Qdrant, organized under relevant collections and partitions.

 7️⃣ Status Updates -:
-Each step's status is published to RabbitMQ, which the frontend consumes to show live ingestion progress.
+Each step's status is published, which the frontend consumes to show live ingestion progress.

 🚀 2.7 Technology Stack  🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀